Manning's Pit Petition -

 The Hibberts and Manning's Pit

 We have no concrete evidence as yet that they used Manning's Pit, but there are numerous reasons why it is likely.
-In Victorian times, sport generally meant hunting, shooting and fishing, and without evidence to the contrary we can pretty sure that Colonel Hibbert took part in these activities, and if so, he would surely have used the Bradiford Valley, and the Manning's Pit area.
+In Victorian times, sport generally meant hunting, shooting and fishing, and without evidence to the contrary we can be pretty sure that Colonel Hibbert took part in these activities, and if so, he would surely have used the Bradiford Valley, and the Manning's Pit area.
 It is now, and was then, the perfect place for family picnics.

 When the news that Manning's Pit was for sale first broke, one of the very first things that locals exclaimed was "Where will the children go to sledge if it is sold and built upon?"
 Manning's Pit, in the words of another local, is the "Cresta Run" of Pilton.
 The story mentioned elsewhere of the vicar sledging on an oil painting only shows how important this feature was to the neighbourhood.